TylerD94/Craftingway/readme.md

 In time, Craftingway will be able to give tons of more information, such as gathering spots, nested crafts, and so much more!

+Add Craftingway to your server, then call !help to get a list of all the things Craftingway can do for you!